jxLiu-bio/SpaGFT/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SpaGFT : Graph fourier transformer for representation, analysis, and interpretation of spatially variable genes
+SpaGFT : Graph Fourier transform for spatial omics representation and analyses of complex organs
 ==================================================================================================================

 .. toctree::